ceigh/ceigh.github.io/content/notes/writing-nuxt-module-with-yarn-workspaces.md

   It checks your messages for compliance with commit style conventions.

-  Install (all actions are in root directory).
+  Install (all actions are in the root directory).

   ```shell
   yarn add -DW @commitlint/{config-conventional,cli}